dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 6.5 - The depth test property to making something show up on top of everything else

 Now and then I might end up running into a problem in which I will need to make sure that a certain object will always render on top of everything else regardless of what the status might be in terms of that objects depth relative to the camera and any other objects between such an object and the camera.
 One way of doing this would be to work out some kind of system for layering, that is to have more than one renderer and therefor canvas element, and then just set the render order of all of these canvas elements in such a way that what I need rendering on top will be drawn to a final canvas element last.
-Doing something such as that will work of course, but one way to get a desired outcome with a single canvas and  renderer might be to set the depth test option of the material of the object that i want to render on top to false.
+Doing something such as that will work of course, but one way to get a desired outcome with a single renderer might be to set the depth test option of the material of the object that I want to render on top to false.

 ```js
 // ---------- ----------